-The most popular, and probably the most valuable of all the top fruits,the storing capabilities of the apple ensure that even bountiful yields find a ready use.
+The apple trees are the most popular, and probably the most valuable of all the top fruits.
+The storing capabilities of the apple trees ensure that even bountiful yields find a ready use.
 With careful variety selection & storing it is possible to have apples in season from late July right through to the following May.

-Ideally apples prefer a well drained laom in which to grow.
-However they are very adaptable and will thrive on most soils except thin chalk and that which is probe to waterlogging.
+Ideally apples trees prefer a well drained soil in which to grow.
+However they are very adaptable and will thrive on most soils except thin chalk and that which is probe to water-logging.
 In general difficult conditions will suit cooking varieties better than dessert - these tend to be hardier and more adaptable.
-If there is a choice, always choose a site that recieves maximum sunlight; this results in better yields of more highly coloured and flavoursome fruits.
+If there is a choice, always choose a site that receives maximum sunlight; this results in better yields of more highly coloured and flavoursome apple fruits.
 You may notice that fruits on the shadier side of the tree are always duller than those that get more sun.
 Again, if the area is predominantly shaded choose culinary varieties.

 M9 stock is dwarf, growing to 6-8'.
 It has large fruits, is precocious and actually the preferred choice for commercial plantations because it can be harvested without a ladder.
 This rootstock needs good soil to do well and is unsuitable for poor or thin soils but when it does well it is very heavy cropping and tends to promote a high garde of class 1 fruits.
 Ideal for intensive orchard, border or lawn planting.
 The best stock for cordon growing.

 M26 stock is semi vigorous.
 Suitable for alrger lawn or grassland.
 Matures to 10-12', sometimes a little slowt o get off but a good intermediate sized tree.